davidumoru/playlist-converter/README.md

-# playlist-converter
+# Crossfade

-Convert a YouTube playlist into a Spotify playlist.
+Move a playlist from YouTube to Spotify.

 Built with Astro.
 All third-party API calls happen in server endpoints, so the YouTube API key and Spotify credentials never reach the browser.
 Spotify auth